aabhaasvineetmallik/sorting_scripts/README.md

 **Note:-**

-- **sorting_script_html.sh** use a JavaScript file **toc.js** for automatically creating table to contents automatically by the names of pdf files in which the keyword in found.
+- **sorting_script_html.sh** uses a JavaScript file **toc.js** for automatically creating table of contents automatically by the names of pdf files in which the keyword in found.
 So keep this file in the same folder as this script.
 - This scripts outputs the results in **Summary** folder in the parent directory of the current directory.

 **Known issues**